If you are a believer, the Law of Moses was brought to an end for you.

 Ever felt tormented by one of the parables?
 Feel uncomfortable when you read the Sermon on the Mount?
 Those feelings are normal.
 The Law is having its perfect effect on you.
 It is beating you up.
 It is condemning you.

 Jesus Christ used the Law correctly: to lead us to the Mercy Seat of God, since we have no hope of living according to the Law; according to rules and regulations.

 Not only did Jesus teach the Law correctly (as opposed to the Pharisees who used it incorrectly), He also lived the Law correctly.
 He lived every moment of His life under the curse of the Law; He obeyed all of the commandments perfectly.

 Jesus did not come to abolish the Law of Moses, but to fulfill it.
 Since the obligations of the Law were fulfilled by Him, it has been brought to an end.

 “He did this by erasing the charges that were brought against us by the written laws God had established.
 He took the charges away by nailing them to the cross.”
 (Colossians 2:14, GWT)

 Christ is the END of the Law, not the beginning.
 “For Christ is the end of the law for righteousness.”
-We Christians must come to the end of the Law, and live righteously by our belief and trust in Him, not in our obedience to the Mosaic Law or any other set of laws.
+We Christians must come to the end of the Law, and live righteously by our belief and trust in Him, not in our obedience to a set of rules.